Biden addresses nation's information crisis: We must 'defeat the lies' - KION546

 Biden addresses nation’s information crisis: We must ‘defeat the lies’

-In a sharp break with his predecessor, President Joe Biden vowed on Wednesday during his inaugural address to tackle the information crisis plaguing American politics and society.
+In a sharp break with his predecessor, President Joe Biden vowed during his inaugural address Wednesday to tackle the information crisis plaguing American politics and society.

 “We must reject the culture in which facts themselves are manipulated and even manufactured,” Biden said shortly after taking the oath as the 46th President.